Clinical Trial Application Process Myths

 • Etc

-What is an Abbreviated New Drug Submission (ANDS)?
+Abbreviated New Drug Submission

 The ANDS regulation was created to make the approval process for generic drugs simpler and more cost effective.
 Under an ANDS, the manufacturer of a drug has to prove that its product is pharmaceutically equivalent and/and bioequivalent with the innovator’s drug.
 For the purpose of an ANDS the sponsor may need to perform a bioequivalence study or a physico-chemical comparison (parenteral drugs or drugs for which it is not ethical to conduct the study on healthy volunteer).